dimdenGD/chrome-lens-ocr/SHAREX.md

 9. Now you can use your hotkey to capture a region and it will OCR it using Google Lens API (once it shows screenshot on your screen, text should be copied to your clipboard).

 ![gif](https://lune.dimden.dev/1bf28abae5b0.gif)

+## Troubleshooting
+If it doesn't copy anything for you, there might be some error happening in `sharex.js` script.
+You can turn off "Hidden window" in "lens" Action settings and run the hotkey again to see the error.